Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 If you don't want interpolation, you can use the `NoInterpolation` interpolator which will take in new values and present them directly when asked, without doing anything else.

 - Left: Host with two NetworkTransform: `0.1.0 NetworkTransform` and new `buffered NetworkTransform`
 - Right: Connected client with 60-100ms jitter and 5% packet loss
+  - (The smooth one is the buffered one :) )

 https://user-images.githubusercontent.com/71790295/126731436-f9e89d75-4973-49e8-bbb5-84ff67c48a9b.mov